dugnadctf/fiskebot/README.md

 # igCTF

-This is work in progress..
 Copied with permission from nullpxl to make my own modifications.
+Also merged in changes from the UTCBot fork

 [Original Project](https://github.com/NullPxl/NullCTF)